When it comes to making a successful podcast, we have many questions:

 - Episode format – episodes give structure to the narration, and they allow for stories and message to flow naturally and be more approachable,

 - On-demand – listeners love to have their favorite shows available on-demand, preferably every week, or more often, at the same time.

-Common Benefits for Listeners – address what podcasts should do best for a higher chance for success.
+Common Benefits for Listeners – address what you need to do as a host to create a successful podcast.

 Creating a podcast has many benefits.
 Here are the tips to change those listeners’ benefits into a recipe for success.

 1. Podcasts are flexible and allow you to consume a lot of content without reading

 People who spend a lot of time on the road or who work “with a background of sound” often seek alternatives to traditional radios (because they have very repetitive playlists).
 The podcast becomes for them a way to open to a host of topics, in line with their current interests.

 To be successful: have a great script and talking points for your podcast.
 As you will be competing for the attention of your listeners, you need to deliver excellent quality.

 2. Podcasts’ format is convenient and easily combined with other activities